Fox's Ingraham taking vacation as advertisers flee amid controversy

-(Reuters) - Fox News show host Laura Ingraham announced on her show late Friday that she is taking next week off, after almost a dozen advertisers dropped her show after the conservative pundit mocked a teenage survivor of the Florida school massacre on Twitter.
+(Reuters) - Fox News show host Laura Ingraham announced on her show late Friday that she is taking the week off, after many advertisers dropped her show after the conservative pundit mocked a teenage survivor of the Florida school massacre on Twitter.

-Eleven companies so far have pulled their ads after a pushback by Parkland student David Hogg, 17, who called for a boycott of her advertisers.
+At least 12 companies have pulled their ads after a pushback by Parkland student David Hogg, 17, who called for a boycott of her advertisers.

+The latest company to drop Ingraham's show, "The Ingraham Angle," was the international pharmaceutical giant Bayer AG <BAYGn.DE>.

+The company said on Saturday on Twitter: "We have stopped advertising on Laura Ingraham and we have no plans to resume any time in the future."

 A Fox News Channel spokeswoman said Ingraham was taking a pre-planned spring vacation with her children.

-Hogg took aim at the host's show, "The Ingraham Angle", after she taunted him on Twitter on Wednesday, accusing him of whining about being rejected by four colleges to which he had applied.
+Hogg took aim at the host's show after she taunted him on Twitter on March 28, accusing him of whining about being rejected by four colleges to which he had applied.

 Hogg is a survivor of the Feb.
 14 mass shooting that killed 17 people at Marjory Stoneman Douglas High School in the Parkland suburb of Fort Lauderdale.
 He and other classmates have become the faces of a new youth-led movement calling for tighter restrictions on firearms.